 Different Finance in a Business for Different Stages

-Different types of finance are suitable at different stages in the development of the business, these are summarized in the chart below.
+Different types of finance are suitable at different stages in the development of the business.
+The following chart summarizes the use of the major sources of finance.